International Education

 • Trip to Giant's Causeway

-The total cost of the trip for a credit student is $3,850.
-Initial payment of $1,500 is due by Nov.
-28 and final payment is due Dec.
-21. Price includes airfare, motorcoach services, hotel stays and admission into included attractions.
+The total cost of the trip for a credit student was $3,850.
+Price included airfare, motorcoach services, hotel stays and admission into included attractions.